BenjaminShinar/Interviews/cracking_the_code_interview.md

 3. cover board with dominos
     - there are now 62 squares on the board, with 31 blocks of 2 to cover them.
     - from before *I know this is impposible,*
-    - number of squares should be divisible by 4? no, becuase 3 * 4 square is fine.
+    - number of squares should be divisible by 4? no, because 3 * 4 square is fine.
     - also not (N-1)*(M-1) is even becuase 3 * 15 is bad.
     - maybe (N+M - 3) % 2 == 0?
     - checked wikipedia- it's because we are covering the same color of squares, so it's impossible. a domino piece must cover black and white squares, so we'll always be missing squares.